 At the root of your body image, is your self-esteem.
 Believe it or not, this can be worked on.
 Fully realising that there is more to you than how you look and developing your self-worth and esteem is possible.

-How to learn to accept the way you look:
+Learn to accept the way you look:

 - Question messages in the media – every time you see a magazine article showing tall, thin models, ask yourself why it’s making you feel bad.
 As long as you stay fit and healthy, you can look good whatever your body shape is.
 Don’t accept a social rule that says only thin people are beautiful.